California Coolers

 Unfortunately, coolers often fall victim to kitchen renos because they’re inconsistent with contemporary norms and notions of kitchen use.
 We grow and store less and less of our own produce; our kitchens are more seen as places for gathering and assembling, less for storing and cooking.
 The California cooler is, however, an idea that can be adapted for local food growing and simple living.
 Here's how Thy Tran uses one today:

-"Currently sitting in my California cooler are some onions and garlic, some potatoes, lots of vinegar and oils, a few heavily brandied fig and almond cakes from last Christmas, and a cloth-wrapped hunk of what will, I hope, become duck prosciutto by the end of next week.
+e potatoes, lots of vinegar and oils, a few heavily brandied fig and almond cakes from last Christmas, and a cloth-wrapped hunk of what will, I hope, become duck prosciutto by the end of next week.

 "Many modern designers remove these cabinets entirely, but I love when homeowners retain the cooler in their modern kitchen.
 There really is no better way to keep ingredients for weeks and months at a time in precisely the cool, dark, well-ventilated, and off-the-grid way that is best for the food that sustains us.
 What are you keeping right now in your California cooler?"